The matter of gambling legality has remained one of the most discussed topics among both gamblers and those opposing it.

 On the other hand, the arguments on why gambling should be legal are:

 When back in the 1930s prohibition took place, alcohol began being created and distributed by criminals.
 If a bar wanted to serve alcohol to its customers, they had to get it illegally, which put them in a very unfortunate position.
 Eventually, those same businesses would end up depending on their illegal sources that wouldn't think twice if they wanted to blackmail them.

 The moment alcohol got legalised, bars and other places had legal ways to obtain alcohol, without having to worry about unfair trade conditions.

 The same applies to gambling.
 If gambling were legalised everywhere, shady business people on the outlook to rob people of their funds wouldn't stand a chance, as all of their clientele would go to trusted, legal casinos.
-With legalisation of gambling, customers are protected and the criminal element reduced or even eliminated.
+With the legalisation of gambling, customers are protected and the criminal element reduced or even eliminated.

 #7 Legalised Gambling Promotes Freedom of Choice

 While some individuals and organisations see gambling as immoral and sinful and call for its prohibition, most modern societies leave this judgement to an individual level.
 This argument stresses that individuals should be allowed to make their own choices and stand behind them.